-Final Project (25%)
+Final Project (20%)

-The final project will consist of a literature review on a cloud and/or precipitation topic relevant to the course and of particular interest to you.
-You will be expected to start choosing and defining your project topic in late January/early February, and will submit a project proposal the week after the first mid-term exam.
+The final project will consist of a literature review and some data analysis on an aersol, cloud, and/or precipitation topic relevant to the course and of particular interest to you.
+You will be expected to choose and define your project topic in late September/early October, and will submit a project proposal mid-semester.
 You will report the results of your work in a written and oral presentation at the end of the semester.
 The total project grade will be a combination of your individual grades on the proposal, written report, and oral presentation.
-Additionally, you will have two required meetings with me to discuss potential topics and update on your progress.
+Additionally, you will have two required meetings with me to discuss potential topics and update me on your progress.
 You will be responsible for scheduling time with me to meet about the project.
-I will provide sample topics and a grading rubric during the semester.
+I will provide sample topics and grading rubrics for the presentation and paper during the semester.
 The final project will contribute 25% toward your final course grade.
 The final project grading breakdown is as follows:

-- Final project written report 10%
+- Final project written report 7%

 - Oral Presentation 5%

-- Project Proposal 5%
+- Project Proposal

+4%

-- Initial Consultation 2.5%
+- Initial Consultation 2%

-- Progress Check-in 2.5%
+- Progress Check-in 2%